PowerShell/Community-Blog/Posts/2023/05/Porting-GeneratePassword-From-C#.md

 ---

-I've been using PowerShell (core) for a couple of years now, and it became natural to create automations with all the features that are not present in Windows PowerShell.
-However, there is still one feature I miss in PowerShell, and this feature, for as silly as it sounds, is the **GeneratePassword**, from **System.Web.Security.Membership**.
-This happens because this assembly was developed in .NET Framework, and not brought to .NET (core).
+I've been using PowerShell (core) for a couple of years now, and it became natural to create automations with all the features that are not present in Windows PowerShell.<br>
+However, there is still one feature I miss in PowerShell, and this feature, for as silly as it sounds, is the **GeneratePassword**, from **System.Web.Security.Membership**.<br>
+This happens because this assembly was developed in .NET Framework, and not brought to .NET (core).<br>
 Although there are multiple alternatives to achieve the same result, I thought this is the perfect opportunity to show the Power in PowerShell, and port this method from C#.

 ## Method

-We are going to get this method's code by using an IL decompiler.
-C# is compiled to an **Intermediate Language**, which allows us to decompile it.
+We are going to get this method's code by using an IL decompiler.<br>
+C# is compiled to an **Intermediate Language**, which allows us to decompile it.<br>
 The tool I'll be using is **ILSpy**, and can be found on the [Microsoft Store](https://www.microsoft.com/store/productId/9MXFBKFVSQ13).

-Disclaimer: The code for **GeneratePassword** and the **System.Web** library were not written by me, and the purpose of decompiling it is purely educational.
+Disclaimer: The code for **GeneratePassword** and the **System.Web** library were not written by me, and the purpose of decompiling it is purely educational.<br>
 For as harmless as this code is, it does not have any security warranties, nor is intended for misuse.

 ## Getting the Code

-Once installed, open **ILSpy**, click on **File** and **Open from GAC...**.
+Once installed, open **ILSpy**, click on **File** and **Open from GAC...**.<br>
 On the search bar, type **System.Web**, select the assembly, and click **Open**.

 ![File menu](./Media/Porting-GeneratePassword-From-Csharp/File-OpenFromGAC.png)
 ![Open from GAC menu](./Media/Porting-GeneratePassword-From-Csharp/OpenFromGACMenu.png)

-Once loaded, expand the **System.Web** assembly tree, and the **System.Web.Security** namespace.
+Once loaded, expand the **System.Web** assembly tree, and the **System.Web.Security** namespace.<br>
 Inside **System.Web.Security**, look for the **Membership** class, click on it, and the decompiled code should appear on the right pane.